-- ▶ P is called the feasible region (Lösungsraum) of the LP. - A point $x \in P$ is called a feasible point (gültige Lösung). - If P ≠ Ø then the LP is called feasible (erfüllbar).
-Otherwise, it is called (unerfüllbar). - An LP is bounded (beschränkt) if it is feasible and for all control (for maximization problems)
+- P is called the feasible region (Lösungsraum) of the LP. - A point $x \in P$ is called a feasible point (gültige Lösung). - If P ≠ Ø then the LP is called feasible (erfüllbar).
+Otherwise, it is called (unerfüllbar) - An LP is bounded (beschränkt) if it is feasible and for all one (for modulization problems) for all one (for minimization problems)